Official websites use .gov

 • Minghao Xue, BS, Intramural Research Training Award Student

-We used functional near-infrared spectroscopy (fNIRS) to investigate cortical activation in two distinct cohorts: (1) healthy adults and (2) infants and children, both with and without developmental disorders.
-The primary goal for the first cohort was to validate fNIRS findings by comparing them with results from previous fMRI and EEG studies.
-In the second cohort, we aimed to comprehensively explore typical and atypical developmental trajectories in infants and children, including those at elevated risk for developmental disorders.
-Such research efforts will help us validate fNIRS findings, provide more accurate insights into neural mechanisms through multi-modal imaging, and identify potential neuro-biomarkers for children with developmental disabilities.
+We are using fNIRS (functional near-infrared spectroscopy), EEG (electroencephalography), and Deep Learning models to study chronic developmental disorders such as ASD (autism spectrum disorder), DMDD (disruptive mood dysregulation disorder), and PCI (parent child interaction).
+We aim to comprehensively explore typical and atypical developmental trajectories in infants and children, including those at elevated risk for developmental disorders.
+Such research efforts will help us to provide more accurate insights into neural mechanisms through multi-modal imaging, and identify potential neuro-biomarkers for children with developmental disabilities.

 Click image to enlarge.